-BRIEF HISTORY
+BRIEF HISTORY OF THE AUTO TOURISM IN NATIONAL PARKS

 The recreational opportunities for Americans of the Progression Era changed forever as public lands experienced a drive toward maximum accessibility.
 “The automobile helped reinvent the nineteenth-century idea of national parks as products of America’s cultural achievements and vestiges of the nation’s disappearing wilderness for a modern, mobile audience” (Louter, 1984, pg.
 4).
 During the 1920’s and 30’s Stephen Mather and Horace Albright, the first and second directors of the National Park Service, “embarked on a massive promotional campaign to encourage Americans to visit their ‘national playgrounds’ by constructing “some of the most heroic feats of highway engineering of the twentieth century” (Sutter 2002, pg. x).
 “When this impulse toward maximum accessibility was coupled with the cheap labor of the Civilian Conservation Corps during the New Deal, the result was a large-scale proliferation of highways leading to and through the national parks” (Louter, 1984, pg.
 X).
 This allowed park visitors to “experience” national parks through the windows of their automobiles.
 Auto-based tourism flourished as middle-class tourists could use automobiles and highways travel to “shorten the distance and time in which it takes to reach national parks” which “brought the cities in which we live and the parks we visit closer together (Louter, 1984, pg.
 3).